-The Number System and Solfege are two widely-used conventions for ascribing harmonic functional names to notes in tonal music.
-Both systems are applied to analyzing musical pattern such as scales, melodies, and chords progressions.
+The Number System and Solfege are two widely-used conventions for assigning functional names to notes in tonal music.
+Both systems can be applied to analyzing musical pattern such as scales, melodies, and chords progressions.

 Let’s compare both systems by using them to name the notes in the C Major Scale…

 As you can see, the Number System and Solfege are both valid naming conventions for describing the very same musical stuff.
 Do=1, Re=2, Mi=3, Fa=4, So=5, La =6, and Ti =7.
 Both conventions will be used throughout the Piano-ology website as appropriate, but here are some thoughts about the usage of each.